The Early Cricket Library

 A History of Cricket – HS Altham and EW Swanton (1925)

-A classic general history with a good section on early cricket which is to be found here.
+A classic general history with a good section on early cricket can be read here.

 The full text may be downloaded from this site